Hey! So nice to speak with you! Can you tell our readers a little bit more about yourself? Where are you originally from and where do you live now?

 Tell us a little bit more about what your company does and how it started?
 How does it help your customers?

-Roshi Experience is all about bringing authentic Japanese dining straight to people's homes - think of it as having your own personal sushi chef and the intimacy of a high-end restaurant, but in your dining room.
+Roshi Experience is all about bringing authentic Japanese dining straight to people's homes - think of it as having your own personal sushi chef and the intimacy of a high-end restaurant, but in YOUR dining room.
 We started back in 2020 during the pandemic when everything shut down, and honestly, it was born out of necessity but grew into something I'm incredibly passionate about.
-After spending years working in traditional restaurants, I realized people were craving something more personal and meaningful than just going out to eat.
-We create these interactive experiences where I'm not just cooking for you, I'm engaging with you, teaching you about the ingredients, sharing stories behind each dish.
-What we're really doing is solving that problem of "how do we celebrate something special without the hassle of reservations, crowded restaurants, or mediocre service?"
 Whether it's an intimate dinner for 8 or a celebration for 30 people, we bring everything - the expertise, the premium ingredients, even the beautiful presentation with our Japanese-inspired plating.
-It's rooted in this Japanese philosophy called Omotenashi, which is all about anticipating what someone needs before they even know they need it.

 What was one feedback from a happy customer/client that you won’t forget about?

-Oh man, this one still gives me chills when I think about it.
 I had this family in Rancho Palos Verdes - it was a grandmother's 80th birthday, and her granddaughter had booked our service because grandma had always talked about wanting to try "real" sushi but was too intimidated to go to a restaurant.
-When I started preparing the first course, this sweet grandmother was sitting right at the kitchen island, watching every move I made.
-She kept asking questions - "What's that?"
-"How do you cut it so perfectly?" - and I could see she was genuinely fascinated.
-When I handed her that first piece of nigiri, she took this tiny, careful bite, and her whole face just lit up.
 After the dinner, her granddaughter pulled me aside and said, "You have no idea what you just did.
 Grandma has been talking about this for months, but she was too scared to try it anywhere else.
-Tonight, you didn't just feed her - you gave her confidence."
-Then she told me her grandmother had already asked when I could come back because she wanted to try the salmon next time.
-That's when it really hit me - we're not just making sushi, we're creating these safe spaces where people can step out of their comfort zones.
+Tonight, you didn't just feed her, you gave her confidence."
 That feedback reminded me why I love doing this in people's homes instead of a restaurant.
 It's so much more personal and meaningful.

 If someone wants to start a business, what's advice that will help them?